Customer winback

 Here are some effective customer winback strategies:

-• Personalized winback emails help remind customers of what they’re missing and offer tailored incentives.
+• Personalized winback emails that remind customers what they are missing and offer tailored incentives

-• Provide time-sensitive offers or discounts to encourage re-engagement.
+• Time-sensitive offers or discounts to create urgency around re-engagement

 Example of customer winback in action

 A customer cancels their skincare subscription.
-One week later, they receive an email with a 20% discount and a note about a new product added to the lineup.
-They re-subscribe, that’s a successful customer winback.
+About four weeks later, they receive an email with a 20% discount, a note about a new product added to the lineup, and a quick mention that the shipping issue they cited at cancellation has been fixed.
+They re-subscribe.
+That is a successful customer winback.

 Driftcharge Tip